Section (military unit): French Army

-German Army

-Bundeswehr

-The equivalent to section is the Gruppe, a sub-unit of 8 to 12 soldiers, in the German Bundeswehr, Austrian Bundesheer and Swiss Army.

-Wehrmacht

-During World War II the German Wehrmacht infantry Gruppe was mainly a general purpose machine gun (GPMG) based unit.
-The advantage of the GPMG concept was that it added greatly to the overall volume of fire that could be put out by a squad-sized unit.
-The MG 34 or MG 42 GPMGs were normally used in the LMG (light machine gun) role.
-An infantry Gruppe consisted of generally nine or ten men; a non-commissioned officer (Unteroffizier) squad leader, deputy squad leader, a two-man machine gun element (machine gunner and assistant gunner) and four to six riflemen.

-As personal small arms the squad leader was issued a rifle (as of around 1941 a submachine gun such as the MP 40), the machine gunner and his assistant were issued pistols and the deputy squad leader and the riflemen were issued rifles.
-The riflemen carried additional ammunition, hand grenades, explosive charges or a machine gun tripod as required.
-The riflemen would provide security and covering fire for the machine gun element.
-Two of the standard issue bolt-action Karabiner 98k rifles in the squad could be replaced with semi-automatic Gewehr 43 rifles and occasionally, StG-44 "assault" rifles could be used to re-arm the whole squad, besides the machine-gun.

 Irish Army

 In the Irish Army, the infantry section consists of one Corporal or Ceannaire as section commander and eight other ranks.
 Section armament consists of eight Steyr AUG A1 rifles (including versions reconfigured to Mod 14 standard with a Picatinny rail and an ACOG 4x magnification optical sight), with two of these being equipped with an M203 grenade launcher, and one FN MAG 58 general purpose machine gun; two soldiers are additionally armed with AT4 short range anti-armour weapons (SRAAW) for anti-armour defence, while Heckler & Koch USP pistols are available for distribution at the platoon level.
 Three sections together with a headquarters element form a platoon.

 Singapore Army

 Singapore Army's infantry section consists of seven men led by a Third Sergeant and assisted by a Corporal or Corporal First Class as 2IC.
 Each section is divided into one 3-man group – including the section commander, and two 2-man groups.
 Weapons carried by each section include two light anti-tank weapons, two section automatic weapons (SAW), and two M203 grenade launchers.